 If you choose to disclose:

-- Download the Conflict of Interest Disclosure Form for Civil Service Employees.
+Download the Disclosure Form for Civil Service Employees.

 I am a part-time University employee.
 Should I disclose?